ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the base address in non-secure DRAM where BL2 loads the BL3-3 binary image.
 Must be aligned on a page-size boundary.

+### File : platform_macros.S [mandatory]

+Each platform must export a file of this name with the following macro defined.
+In the ARM FVP port, this file is found in [plat/fvp/include/platform_macros.S].

+*   **Macro : plat_print_gic_regs**

+    This macro allows the crash reporting routine to print GIC registers in case of an unhandled IRQ or FIQ in BL3-1.
+This aids in debugging and this macro can be defined to be empty in case GIC register reporting is not desired.

 ### Other mandatory modifications